dmytrohudz/dmytrohudz.com/posts/2025-11-13-why-this-blog.md

 ## Why write at all
 I’ve had a career full of good moments, tough moments, strange moments, and ones that completely changed how I see things.
 A lot of that stays unspoken, buried under new deadlines and projects.

-This blog is a way to catch those moments before they disappear.
-A place to talk about work, people, growth, the industry, the journey — everything that doesn’t fit neatly into a portfolio block or a social media post.
+This blog is a way to catch those moments before they disappear.<br>A place to talk about work, people, growth, the industry, the journey — everything that doesn’t fit neatly into a portfolio block or a social media post.

 ## What to expect
 You’ll find thoughts from real projects, reflections on career and growth, the human side of design and product, things I wish I’d known earlier, and small ideas that don’t need to be something more than a few paragraphs.

-Nothing overproduced.
-Nothing trying to go viral.
-Just honest, personal writing.
+Nothing overproduced.<br>Nothing trying to go viral.<br>Just honest, personal writing.

 ## So… here we go
 A simple start.
 My own space on the internet.
 No pressure, no agenda — just a place to put things I don’t want to lose.

-If you’re reading this, thanks for being here.
-Let’s see where it goes.
+If you’re reading this, thanks for being here.<br>Let’s see where it goes.